alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-27-ahad-hadith-and-about-isa.md

 note: true
 locale: en
 lang: en
-excerpt: According to the creed of the Salaf whom the Prophet described as the best generation, Jesus was not killed or crucified, nor did he die.
+summary: According to the creed of the Salaf whom the Prophet described as the best generation, Jesus was not killed or crucified, nor did he die.
 ---

 ### Question: